Inside NBC Studios and its daunting fight against fake election news

 On the night of the midterm elections, I found myself a in dark lobby at NBC Studios in midtown Manhattan, scrolling through Twitter and waiting for a network spokesperson to retrieve me as a man vacuumed yellow leaves off the black carpet.

 By then, Beyonce had donned a black-and-white baseball hat emblazoned with the name “Beto.”
-At around 7:30 p.m., the ACLU tweeted it was asking for a DOJ investigation into a crowd-control exercise near a Latino district in Texas, while many more people were tweeting about broken voting machines and unyielding queues outside poll stations as closing time loomed.
+At around 7:30 p.m., the American Civil Liberties Union tweeted that it was asking for a U.S. Department of Justice investigation into a crowd-control exercise near a Latino district in Texas, while many more people were tweeting about broken voting machines and unyielding queues outside poll stations as closing time loomed.

 Voter suppression was the topic on everyone’s lips.

 But attitudes upstairs, at MSNBC’s studios, were more cautious.
-Much of the focus was on Steve Kornacki as he tapped around his “big board,” a large interactive map of the United States where he factored together stats on various candidates, past races, census data, and rolling election results.
+Much of the focus was on Steve Kornacki as he tapped around his “big board,” a large interactive map of the U.S. where he factored together stats on various candidates, past races, census data, and rolling election results.
 This year the big board got a big update.
-It can now look at individual voter districts, and it has a new feature called “What If.”
+It can now look at individual voter districts, and it has a new feature called, “What If.”
 The latter is a magical algorithm that allows Kornacki to project possible outcomes based on single seat changes.
 Rather than making one big prediction about which way the election will go, Kornacki can give lots of little possibilities.
 These tools are meant to give nuance to local races, thereby painting a more refined portrait of the overall political landscape.

 This level of granularity also means anchors can stick to more conservative observations and pull back on the kinds of poll-reliant close calls that led pundits to make the wrong call in 2016.
 Notably, during this year’s election, Fox News was the first network to announce that the House would go to the Democrats, while NBC and others waited for more definitive final results.